rigdev/docs/docs/getting-started/server-installation.md

 And that's it, you're now ready to login on the dashboard at [http://localhost:4747](http://localhost:4747).

 ## Installation: Docker

-First step is creating a new `docker-compose.yaml` file.
+The first step is creating a new `docker-compose.yaml` file.
 Rig has a single dependency, a Mongo database.
 The following `docker-compose.yaml` can be used if you want to spin up Rig, together with a Mongo database:

 <pre><code className="language-yaml">{
 `services: